gmarziou/ratings/README.md

-ratings
+Ratings
 =======

-Proto of an application to navigate PTT ratings using AngularJS
+Prototype of an application to navigate PTT ratings using AngularJS